MyNerdChild/Sept24_Portfilio/README.md

-# Sept24_Portfilio
+# Portfilio
-September 2024's Portfilio
+Started this in September 2024

 NEEDS FOR UPDATE